Listen to this blog as a similar podcast:

 After 4 days of being dead, Lazarus was brought back to life, and good things happened.
 God’s goodness showed up—Lazarus had his life restored, his sisters saw their now healthy brother returned to them, the disciples witnessed an amazing work of God, and many people now believed in Jesus who had not yet believed in Him.
 Martha could now say to herself with assurance, “God loves me.
 God knows what is going on in my life.
 God can do something about it.
 I can trust His goodness in whatever He chooses to do.”
 And so can you in any situation.

-Dear friends, God may not choose to rescue you from everythign that is threatening you.
-But, in any and all situations, you can embrace and apply these four truths.
-So, pick one thing that is causing you fear today.
-What are your choices for acting on that fear?
-Apply these 4 truths to your situation.
-Another step on your walk from fear to faith!
+Dear friends, God may not choose to rescue you from everything that is threatening you.
+But, in any and all situations, you can choose to apply faith to any fear!

 The Walk from Fear to Faith Bible Study (read online)